-3.3 Assignment 4: Research
+3.3 Assignment 4: "Research"

-The fourth assignment is related to whatever research you have started working on, in particular the econometric aspects of it (whether empirical or methodological) since that's what I can best give you helpful feedback on.
+The fourth assignment is related to whatever research you have started working on, or are planning to work on over the summer (for your 2nd-year paper), specifically the econometric aspects of it (whether empirical or methodological), because that's what I can best give you helpful feedback on.
 (If you're doing purely theoretical macro or something, we can discuss other options; please let me know ASAP.)
-You will submit a short (or long if you want) write-up and do a 15-minute presentation during our final exam time.
-(You will also listen attentively and ask questions of your classmates.)
+You will submit a short (or long if you want) write-up and do a 15-minute presentation when we meet during final exams week (day/time TBD).
+You will also listen attentively and ask questions of your classmates.